sknaresh2000/azure-multitenant-scenarios/README.md

 This deploys:
 - Storage account in Tenant B
-- Creates a Private Endpoint for that Storage Account in Tenant B without DNS zone
+- Private Endpoint for that Storage Account in Tenant B without DNS zone

 ## ✅ Validation Steps
 Once all deployments are complete, validate the setup: